venkataravuri/ai-ml-notes/docs/interview-notes/mlops.md

 -Integrates with Hugging Face libraries like Transformers -Includes preprocessed datasets, notebooks, demos

+### Kubeflow Pipelines

+Pipelines are used to chain multiple steps into an ML lifecycle - data prep, train, evaluate, deploy.

+### What is Container Op in kubeflow pipelines?
+Isn't it too heavy creating containers for every step?

+A ContainerOp represents an execution of a Docker container as a step in the pipeline.
+Some key points:
+- Every step in the pipeline is wrapped as a ContainerOp.
+This encapsulates the environment and dependencies for that step.
+- Behind the scenes, the ContainerOp creates a Kubernetes Pod with the specified Docker image to run that step.
+- So yes, containerizing every step introduces computational overhead vs just running Python functions.
+The containers can be slow to spin up and add resource usage.
+- However, the benefit is that each step runs in an isolated, reproducible environment.
+This avoids dependency conflicts between steps.
+- ContainerOps also simplify deployment.
+The pipeline itself is a portable Kubernetes spec that can run on any cluster.

+For Python code, the func_to_container_op decorator allows you to convert Python functions to ContainerOps easily.

+For performance critical sections, you can optimize by:
+- Building custom slim Docker images
+- Using the **dsl.ResourceOp** construct for non-container steps
+- Group multiple steps in one ContainerOp
+-  Tuning Kubernetes Pod resources

+So in summary, ContainerOps trade off some performance for better encapsulation, portability and reproducibility.
+For a production pipeline, optimizing performance is still important.

+ResourceOps in Kubeflow Pipelines allow defining pipeline steps that don't execute as Kubernetes Pods or ContainerOps.

 ### Kubeflow Pipelines Vs Jobs

+- **Jobs** are standalone, reusable ML workflow steps e.g. data preprocessing, model training.
+- **Pipelines** stitch together jobs into end-to-end ML workflows with dependencies.

+- Use jobs to encapsulate reusable ML functions - data processing, feature engineering etc.
+- Use jobs within a pipeline to break up the pipeline into reusable components.
+- Kubeflow jobs leverage composable kustomize packages making reuse easier.
+Kubernetes jobs use vanilla pod templates.

 ## Model Serving